zerotrustprivacy/RHCSA-study/README.md

 <p>Then edit the httpd conf file by adding "/web" to the DocumentRoot parameter.
 Be sure that the following is also added to the file:</p>
 <p> <img src="selinux4.png"></p>

 Enable the httpd service and then restart.
-Curl http://localhost to confirm that SELinux has not been set to permissive and you'll see that this not your webpage.
+Curl http://localhost to confirm that SELinux has not been set to permissive and you'll see that this is not your webpage.
 Use "setenforce 0" and repeat the previous step.</p>
 <p>Type semanage fcontext -a -t httpd_sys_content_t "/web(/.*)?" to apply to the directory "/web"</p>
 <p>Type  restorecon -R -v /web.
 The restorecon command restores the default SELinux contexts so that changes made by the "semange fcontext" command are persistent.</p>
 <h2>SELinux Rules and Policies</h2>